 Reading stories provide a wealth of other benefits, too.
 Through stories children can come to know about other places, people and cultures.
 They can feel empathy for another being, sadness over a happening, and surprise over the unexpected.

-A final note: parents who worry that their child watches too much television or spends too much time socialising with friends on her/his mobile phone, now can promote an enriching alternative.
+Parents who worry that their child watches too much television or spends too much time socialising with friends on her/his mobile phone, now can promote an enriching alternative.
 By supporting the school’s extensive reading (ER) programme and by developing an at-home version, parents can begin to worry less!

 The next note in this series will describe a number of resources which are available to parents who wish to support the development of a reading habit in children.